Skip to main content

 3. Stay hydrated

-Water is an extra important nutrient because many medications can increase your chances of dehydration.
+Water is an especially important nutrient because many medications can increase your chances of dehydration.
 Plus, one of the key minerals we need, fiber, absorbs water.
-Thus, you need to drink fluids consistently throughout the day.
-The National Academy of Medicine suggests an adequate intake of daily fluids of about 13 cups and 9 cups for healthy men and women age 51 and older, respectively.
+That means you need to drink fluids consistently throughout the day to stay properly hydrated.
+The National Academy of Medicine recommends a daily fluid intake of about 13 cups and 9 cups for healthy men and women age 51 and older, respectively.
 All sources of fluids—drinking water, food, and beverages—are counted in these recommendations.

 4. Read nutrition labels